 For the most part, Google is targeting overlays that gray out the content beneath them to prevent you from reading a website, either for a few seconds or until you find and very carefully tap a little X to dismiss them.
 These count regardless of whether they load immediately after a page is opened or whether they appear after scrolling a certain distance.
 Google’s Webmaster Central Blog lists the following mobile popups that are considered ‘bad’:

 - A popup that covers the main content immediately when the user navigates to the page or while they are looking through the page

-- Standalone interstitial that is displayed before user can gain access to the main content
+- Standalone interstitial that is displayed before the user can gain access to the main content

-- Page appears similar to standalone interstitial, but original content is underneath the above-the-fold portion
+- The page appears similar to standalone interstitial, but original content is underneath the above-the-fold portion

 Ultimately, if a site with a pop-up still has the best information, it’s still likely to appear first.
 But this change ought to benefit one site over another when those two sites appear roughly equal otherwise.